ARSBlue/ToolBox-4-Iris/arsblue/util/README.md

 $$$JSON.GetObjectFromJSON(<JSON-Objekt>,<Importierte-Objektreferenz>[,<Alle-Daten-importieren>][,<ID/GUID-nicht-importieren>][,<Transiente-Daten-importieren>])
 ```

 With this function, data objects can be imported from JSON.
 The object references are loaded (if data objects) and changed accordingly but not saved (if data objects).
 The memory of the data objects is the responsibility of the programmer.
-In principle, all classes derived from `% Library.RegisteredObject` can be imported.
+In principle, all classes derived from `%Library.RegisteredObject` can be imported.
 The developer can decide if he wants to import all the data or just the "header" data (i.e. class, ID and if available GUID).
 This corresponds to an availability check, as it is only possible to check whether a data object can be loaded with the given "header" data.
 The programmer can decide if he wants to import all data except the "header" data.
 This option is especially interesting when you need to make copies of data, i.e. an export with subsequent import without "header" data creates a copy of the exported data (if automatic IDs are used).
 The programmer can decide if he also wants to import transient data.